This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 75 Does your country regulate ESG matters?

-ESG governance and regulation is a relatively new frontier in New Zealand but one which is increasingly important to public policy on corporate governance.
+ESG governance and regulation is a relatively new frontier in New Zealand.

 The New Zealand Exchange (NZX) promotes disclosure of ESG matters but does not yet regulate it.
 The most recent NZX Corporate Governance Code, released in 2017, framed one of its recommendations (Recommendation 4.3) to issuers on disclosure of ESG:

 Financial reporting should be balanced, clear and objective.
 An issuer should provide non-financial disclosure at least annually, including considering environmental, economic and social sustainability factors and practices.
 It should explain how operational or non-financial targets are measured.
 Non-financial targets should be informative and include forward looking assessment and align with key strategies and metrics monitored by the Board.